microsoft/AppCenter-Test-XCUITest-Extensions/README.md

 **Make sure that the 'Copy Files' phase's destination is set to 'Frameworks'.**

-When you're all done, your build settings should resemble the following:
+When you're all done, your Build Phases pane should resemble the following:

 <img width="874" alt="buildsettings" src="https://cloud.githubusercontent.com/assets/3009852/22831239/82f297bc-ef5e-11e6-96aa-46b00b2bbd8e.png">